akash-akya/exile/README.md

 As with any NIF based solution, bugs or issues in Exile implementation **can bring down the beam VM**.
 But NIF implementation is comparatively small and mostly uses POSIX system calls.
 Also, spawned external processes are still completely isolated at OS level.

-If all you want is to run a command with no communication, then just sticking with `System.cmd` is a better option.
+If all you want is to run a command with no communication, then just sticking with `System.cmd` is a better.

 ### License